-Unde Undergraduate Knowledge and understanding Level 4 Level 5 Level 6 Level 6 Honours Degree A1 Demonstrate an understanding of good scholarship on a degree level course Demonstrate an understanding of the legislation/guidance underpinning the use of information/intelligence and the practical, management and regulatory issues pertaining to its use.
-Understand the principles related to conducting different types of investigations and evaluate the experience of victims and witnesses involved in them Critically explore policing processes or practices in relation to an area of policing concern A2 Understand the development, history and nature of the police constable role Appraise how evidence based and problem solving approaches can contribute to meeting policing objectives Critically evaluate, and identify good practice in relation to, police practice with vulnerable and at risk children, adults and communities Apply research skills to generate insight into a policing related issue A3 Value diversity and the nature, substance and importance of maintaining professional standards Show advances knowledge of the nature and challenges associated with response policing to a range of scenarios and contexts Evaluate the potential for policing practices to protect the public Understand how to use SPSS or Nvivo or other tool for the purposes of data storage, retrieval and analysis A4 Understand the contribution a knowledge of criminology can made to operational policing and the potential that inheres in crime prevention strategies Demonstrate critical understanding of the policing challenges and response to Digital Policing and Counter Terrorism, Critically assess the role of police in the community A5 Recognise the complexities of, and the models that can assist with, decision making in policing practice involving suspects and victims Design research appropriately in relation to a specific problem.
+Unde Undergraduate Knowledge and understanding g Level 4 Level 5 Level 6 Level 6 Honours Degree A1 Demonstrate an understanding of good scholarship on a degree level course Demonstrate an understanding of the legislation/guidance underpinning the use of information/intelligence and the practical, management and regulatory issues pertaining to its use.
+Understand the principles related to conducting different types of investigations and evaluate the experience of victims and witnesses involved in them Critically explore policing processes or practices in relation to an area of policing concern A2 Understand the development, history and nature of the police constable role Appraise how evidence based and problem solving approaches can contribute to meeting policing objectives Critically evaluate, and identify good practice in relation to, police practice with vulnerable and at risk children, adults and communities Apply research skills to generate insight into a policing related issue A3 Value diversity and the nature, substance and importance of maintaining professional standards Show advances knowledge of the nature and challenges associated with response policing to a range of scenarios and contexts Evaluate the potential for policing practices to protect the public Understand how to use SPSS or Nvivo or other tool for the purposes of data storage, retrieval and analysis A4 Understand the importance of communication with others in a police constable role Demonstrate critical understanding of the policing challenges and response to Digital Policing and Counter Terrorism, Critically assess the role of police in the community A5 Recognise the complexities of, and the models that can assist with, decision making in policing practice involving suspects and victims Design research appropriately in relation to a specific problem.